-TV personality who played Bozo the Clown bids farewell
+TV personality known for playing Bozo the Clown dies at 89

-Avruch was a contributor to the station for over 40 years as a host of “Man About Town,” and “The Great Entertainment.”
+BOSTON — Longtime Boston television personality and entertainer Frank Avruch, who was the star of the popular children’s TV program “Bozo the Clown,” has died.
+He was 89.

-He died Tuesday at his Boston home from heart disease, and is survived by his wife Betty, two sons Matthew and Steven and several grandchildren.
+Mr. Avruch died Tuesday at his Boston home from heart disease, his family said in a statement to WCVB-TV .

+Mr. Avruch played Bozo the Clown from 1959 to 1970, a clown character particularly popular in the U.S. in the 1960s because of widespread franchising in television.
+Mr. Avruch became the first nationally-syndicated Bozo the Clown.

+“He had a heart of gold,” manager Stuart Hersh told The Associated Press on Wednesday, “He brought the Bozo the Clown character to life better than anyone else’s portrayal of Bozo the Clown.”

 Most Read Nation & World Stories